TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 27/Leviticus 27.12.md

 ---

-and the priest shall value it, whether it be good or bad: as thou the priest valuest it, so shall it be.
+and the priest shall value it, whether it is good or bad.
+As you the priest values it, so shall it be.